AgileBIM/FabCOD/docs/wiki/FILE-Object.md

   - UNICODETEXT
   - UTF8
   - UTF16
-  - Remarks: Optional Mode(s) for file open.
+  - Remarks: Optional Mode(s) for the file open.
 ## Properties
 The following items are accessed from the base object by a dot notation
 ### Property: EOF